 Here is the first photo we'll be working with.

-First of all, I'm fascinated by old images like these.
+First of all, I'm fascinated by old images like this.
 Who were these people?
-What kind of life did they lead?
-Considering how expensive photographs were in those days, and the clothes and accessories they're wearing, this was most likely a well-to-do family.
+What kind of life did they have?
+Considering how expensive photographs were in this time period, and the clothes and accessories they're wearing, I assume this was a well-to-do family.
 Also notice how good the lighting, details and tonal values are, with plenty of detail in the highlights and shadows.
+I think the man at far left is also a dead ringer for actor Alec Baldwin (with a goatee).

 When opened in Photo AI, the software's Autopilot tool analyzes the photo and applies recommended enhancements.
 Autopilot also automatically detects the six faces (yellow rectangles in the image below) and enables the Recover Faces tool to help increase detail and clarity where it matters most.